 August 13, 2016

-The City of Katy Parks and Recreation Department is partnering again with Matt Schomburg Agency and No Label Brewery to host the Katy Summer Tailgate from 2:00 p.m. till 10:00 p.m. in and around Harvest Plaza.
+The City of Katy Parks and Recreation Department is partnering again with Matt Schomburg Agency and No Label Brewery to host the Katy Summer Tailgate from 6:00 p.m. till 10:00 p.m. in and around Harvest Plaza.
 This is an end of summer bash with an old school street dance and pep rally flair.
-All Katy residents are invited to join us for an evening filled with a street dance (with tunes provided by the Texas Twisters), performances by KISD cheer squads, a beer garden with some of your favorite refreshments from No Label Brewery, the Taste of Katy local restaurant festival, shopping at vendor and merchant booths, a cool fun zone with activities for the younger attendees, and a family picnic area to sit back and enjoy the festivities.
+All Katy residents are invited to join us for an evening filled with a street dance (with tunes provided by the KAOS band), performances by KISD cheer squads, a beer garden with some of your favorite refreshments from No Label Brewery, shopping at vendor and merchant booths, a cool fun zone with activities for the younger attendees, and a family picnic area to sit back and enjoy the festivities.
 Entry fees are school supplies or a back pack.
 All proceeds will benefit the YMCA’s Operation Backpack.

 October 29, 2016